 Dig deeper into soil health opportunities, challenges, and monitoring with two preeminent soil health experts.
 “Dirt Rich” consists of a morning classroom portion followed by an afternoon of discussion and analysis in the field.

-Dr. Williams, shown at right at our 2016 “Dirt Rich” field days, has thrice been a featured speaker at SFA’s Midwest Soil Health Summit.
+Dr. Williams, shown at right at our 2016 “Dirt Rich” field days, is a yearly speaker at SFA’s Midwest Soil Health Summit.
 He is a champion of the grass-fed beef industry as well as a leader in cutting-edge grazing methodology.
 Solberg is well-known as SFA’s Livestock & Grazing Specialist.

-Each day begins with a classroom session followed by lunch and then a caravan to a local farm.
-The programming will include discussion from Allen and Kent on topics like:
+During “Dirt Rich” in 2017, each day began with a classroom session followed by lunch and then a caravan to a local farm.
+The programming included discussion from Allen and Kent on topics like: